 The Meadows at Bailey Canyon development is designed to be primarily accessed from the improved North Sunnyside Avenue extension and from Carter Avenue as a secondary access route, and provides increased connectivity to nearby uses, including Bailey Canyon Wilderness Park, the Retreat Center, and the greater Sierra Madre community.
 The Plan area is linked to the existing Sierra Madre community via North Sunnyside Avenue and Carter Avenue.
-Within the Plan area, the Mobility Plan's sidewalks connect the community to the public park at the southern area of the Plan area. a key neighborhood feature, enhancing pedestrian safety and mobility.
-ADA accessible paths of travel and ADA ramp locations are shown on Figure 3-2, Specific for Pedestrian and Paving Plan details).
+Within the Plan area, the Mobility Plan's sidewalks connect the community to the public park at the southern area of the Plan area, a key neighborhood feature, enhancing pedestrian safety and mobility.
+ADA accessible paths of travel and ADA ramp locations are shown on Figure 3-2.
+Specific Plan Mobility Plan (see Section 3.4.4 for Pedestrian and Paving Plan details).

 Accessible path of travel and accessible ramps will be designed to meet Public Right of Way Accessibility Guidelines (PROWAG).